Desert Hot Springs, California: Modernist architecture

 At one time, there were 43 small spas (6 to 10 guest rooms) in the city.
 Some were located atop the hot water aquifer on Miracle Hill, where Cabot Yerxa, one of the early settlers, lived.
 His home is now Cabot's Pueblo Museum.
 Across the street is Miracle Manor Retreat, built in 1949, one of the first spas in town.
 It was built by the Martin Family, who eventually sold it in 1981 to a local legend, Lois Blackhill.
-Upon her death in 1996, her family sold it in 1997 to two longtime regulars and close friends of Lois', trans-media designer April Greiman and architect-educator Michael Rotondi, who restored it to its original state.
-In 2018, Angela Rutherford, founder and designer of the award-winning wine bar, The Royce, located in Detroit, Michigan, purchased Miracle Manor.
+Upon her death in 1996, her family sold it in 1997 to two longtime regulars and close friends of Blackhill's, trans-media designer April Greiman and architect-educator Michael Rotondi, who restored it to its original state.
 The Desert Hot Springs Motel, designed by architect John Lautner is located just outside the city limits.
 The motel was purchased and restored in 2000 by Steven Lowe.

 In 2006 the architectural firm of Marmol Radziner + Associates designed a sustainable, modernist prefab home featured in the November 2006 issue of Dwell magazine.
 The home served as a prototype for the firm's efforts to develop a series of prefab homes.

 Media

-The Desert Star Weekly newspaper is published in the city.
+Two newspapers are published in the city.
+The Desert Star Weekly (publishing on Wednesdays and Fridays) and The Public Record (publishing on Tuesdays).

+Education

+The vast majority of Desert Hot Springs is in the Palm Springs Unified School District.
+The city territory extends into the Banning Unified School District.

+Desert Hot Springs High School, of the Palm Springs district, opened in 1999.